 As a practice, Recruitment Marketing is a core competency that’s become required of every recruiter.
 For example, recruiters use Recruitment Marketing skills to write keyword-rich job descriptions that generate better-fit applicants, create email subject lines that increase open rates, nurture relationships with silver medalists until the timing is right and connect with candidates over social media.

-As a profession, Recruitment Marketers are dedicated to brand awareness, reputation management, social engagement, email communication, event management and lead generation.
-They have titles like: Recruitment Marketing, Employer Branding, Talent Attraction, Candidate Experience and Recruiting Operations.
+As a profession, Recruitment Marketers are dedicated to brand awareness, reputation management, social engagement, email, text and chat communication, event management and lead generation.
+They have titles like: Recruitment Marketing, Employer Branding, Talent Marketing, Talent Attraction, Candidate Experience and Recruiting Operations.
 The job description of a Recruitment Marketer can vary based on the company, but responsibilities may include:

 - Creating the employer brand